bucketfulofsunshine/peacespeaker/README.md

 A: This is my first released quest mod.
 I've no doubt many inconsistencies and bugs are present.
 Please contact me and I'll fix things up (with credit & thanks). <3

-### Q: What bugs are currently known?

-A: Peacespeaker is usable by every class combination.
-Literally.
-I intend to revert that once I figure out how to make the sword *conversable* for everyone regardless of class.

 ### Q: The flesh is weak?

 A: Even in death I serve the Omnissiah! :3